 The Company invests its excess cash in investment grade short-term fixed income securities.
 Such investments in marketable securities are considered available for sale, and reported at fair value with unrealized gains and losses included as a component of accumulated other comprehensive income (loss).
 Marketable securities with original maturities of greater than 90 days from the date of purchase but less than one year from the balance sheet date are classified as short-term, while marketable securities with maturities in one year or beyond one year from the balances sheet date are classified as long term.
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity, which is included in interest income on the statements of operations and comprehensive loss.
 Realized gains and losses and declines in value judged to be other than temporary, if any, on available-for-sale securities are included in interest and other income (expense), net.
-The cost of securities sold is determined using specific identification method
+The cost of securities sold is determined using specific identification method.

+The Company periodically evaluates whether declines in fair values of its marketable securities below their book value are other than temporary.
 This evaluation consists of several qualitative and quantitative factors regarding the severity and duration of the unrealized loss as well as the Company's ability and intent to hold the marketable security until a forecasted recovery occurs.
 Additionally, the Company assesses whether it has plans to sell the security or it is more likely than not it will be required to sell any marketable securities before recovery of its amortized cost basis.
-Factors considered include quoted market prices, recent financial results and operating trends, implied values from any recent transactions or offers of investee securities, credit quality of debt instrument issuers, other publicly available information that may affect the value of the marketable security, duration and severity of the decline in value, and the Company's strategy and intentions for holding the marketable security.
+Factors considered include quoted market prices, recent financial results and operating trends, implied values from any recent transactions or offers of investee securities, credit quality of debt instrument issuers, other publicly available information that may affect the value of the marketable security.
 To date the Company has not recorded any impairment charges on its marketable securities related to other-than-temporary declines in market value.